EricMFink/ProfessionalResponsibility/_cases/Bates.md

 title: 'Bates v.
 State Bar of Arizona'
 cite: '433 U.S. 350 (1977)'
+judge: 'MR. JUSTICE BLACKMUN delivered the opinion of the Court.'

 ---

-# MR. JUSTICE BLACKMUN delivered the opinion of the Court.

 As part of its regulation of the Arizona Bar, the Supreme Court of that State has imposed and enforces a disciplinary rule that restricts advertising by attorneys.
 This case presents two issues: whether §§ 1 and 2 of the Sherman Act, 15 U. S. C. §§ 1 and 2, forbid such state regulation, and whether the operation of the rule violates the First Amendment, made applicable to the States through the Fourteenth.

-## I
+# I

 Appellants John R. Bates and Van O’Steen are attorneys licensed to practice law in the State of Arizona.
 As such, they are members of the appellee, the State Bar of Arizona.
 After admission to the bar in 1972, appellants worked as attorneys with the Maricopa County Legal Aid Society.